kiwix/kiwix-apple/README.md

 ### Steps

 To compile Kiwix, follow these steps:
+* Put CoreKiwix/xcframework at the root of the root of code folder
 * Open project with Xcode `open Kiwix.xcodeproj/project.xcworkspace/`
 * Change the Bundle Identifier (in *Signing & Capabilities*)
 * Select appropriate Signing Certificate/Profile.